-The Board comprises four Non-executive directors with a broad range of experience, and we continue to work closely with the Board of the sister company, VCT2.
+At the year end the Board comprised three Non-executive directors with a broad range of experience, and we continue to work closely with the Board of the sister company, VCT1.
+The Board of VCT 2 has recently appointed Andrew Donovan as a new non executive director.
+He has in depth experience in the solar industry which will be of great benefit to the Board.